Adopt an Artifact

 When you adopt a canoe, your name will be showcased on a label on the artifact in the museum’s galleries for all to see.
 Prefer to remain anonymous?
 You can do that too.
 This meaningful initiative also makes a great gift or memorial tribute.
 Adoption rates are for one year at a time and based on the type of canoe or paddle you choose.

-Please see the following list for giving levels and an example of what is available in each category.
-There’s much more to choose from, so please contact Karen for further information, 705-748-9153 ext.
-217, or via [email protected].
+Please see the following list for giving levels and an example of what is available in each category or visit The Museum’s Store to view a wider selection.
+There’s much more to choose from, so please contact Kate Kennington for further information, 705-748-9153 ext.
+220, or via [email protected].

 Level I – $180 | $15 per month